 "There are many things I love about this trip but the top one would be ministering with the local churches.
 The church leaders are so excited for us to be there.
 They share their stories and vision for Cuba.
 The leaders talk about how they want to see many people come to know Christ.
 Their passion for sharing the Good News is amazing and contagious.
 The Cuban people do not have much but are filled with joy and laughter and we share the common goal of loving Jesus Christ.
 Simply put, this trip is life changing.
 Going to Cuba is challenging and rewarding all at the same time.
 The leaders and translators in Cuba are amazing and will do everything they can to make most of the mission trip.
 They understand that your team has invested much time and resources to be there.
 They also know that they need as much help as they can get to reach out to their communities so they aren't going to waste time with useless activities or busy work.
 Over the years, God has allowed me to go to many different countries for international mission trips, but working in Cuba with Servant Life has been the most positive and impactful for everyone involved." -Raul, Youth Pastor, Florida - served in Cuba

-The times are changing in Cuba as travel restrictions are being lifted and the country is becoming more open to outsiders.
-Cuba is in a critical transitional state, as these first few years of new exposure could help dictate the culture of the country for years to come.
-Because of these new changes, Servant Life was thrilled to begin a partnership with the Eastern Baptist Convention of Cuba in 2016, with the hope of reaching youth all across the country with the hope of Jesus Christ.
+The times are changing in Cuba as travel restrictions have been significantly reduced over the last few years, only to be tightened up again more recently.
+Cuba remains in a critical transitional state, as these first few years of increased exposure to the outside world could help dictate the culture of the country for years to come.
+In light of these new changes, Servant Life began partnering with the Eastern Baptist Convention of Cuba in 2016, with the hope of reaching youth all across the country with the hope of Jesus Christ.
 The trips we do in Cuba are perfectly safe, as we have mobilized hundreds of people to serve on the island over the past few years.
-These trips are also perfectly legal both in the eyes of the U.S. government and the Cuban government because we are partnering with accredited religious organizations on the island.
-Even if the U.S. were to tighten restrictions on the relations with Cuba, religious purposes would likely remain a valid reason for visiting the island.
+These trips are also perfectly legal both in the eyes of the U.S. government and the Cuban government because we are partnering with accredited religious organizations on the island and send our teams with religious visas (included in the trip cost).
+Even if the U.S. were to tighten restrictions on the relations with Cuba, religious purposes remain a valid reason for visiting the island.

-This network of churches we partner with is on the Eastern side of the island, so this is not a trip to Havana like most people think of when they picture Cuba.
-Instead, we are working in cities like Bayamo, Manzanilla, Camaguey, Holguin, and Santiago de Cuba.
+This network of churches we partner with is mainly on the Eastern side of the island, but it stretches all the way into Havana.
+When travel to the whole island was more accessible, we have been working in cities like Bayamo, Manzanilla, Camaguey, Holguin, and Santiago de Cuba.
+In light of increased restrictions again in 2019 and beyond, we have shifted more of our work towards Havana.
 Our partners on the island have a team dedicated to focusing on youth ministry, and Servant Life teams are partnering with both local churches as well as the youth ministry team of the EBC.
 A big part of the vision of youth ministry across the island is youth camps, and currently they are trying to host around 40 youth camps a year.
 Some of our short term teams are helping host these 2 day camps by preaching, leading small groups, games, crafts, etc.

 Even if your team will not be helping with a camp, your team can expect to be part of highly relational ministry.
 We partner with local churches to share the gospel with students through VBS style activities with BIble lessons and other fun activities.
 We also help these local churches strengthen relationships in the community, whether that is visiting the homes (and neighbors) of current members, or meeting new members of the community who may have visited the church or are unchurched.
 One of the ways we do this is through home visits, which at the very simplest are times of praying for families, but are often much more than that and can lead to full on gospel presentations and conversations.
 We praise God that we have found many people in Cuba receptive to the gospel and eager to hear the good news of Christ.